Struggling when your baby wants to breastfeed constantly but falls asleep or is still hungry? See why this is normal and what you can do.

 “Maybe he’s hungry.”

 Anyone caring for a newborn has it hard, but unlike other adults, newborn moms struggle even more.
 For one thing, we’re often healing from the physical pains of childbirth.
-We’re also extra emotional from the hormone changes that happen overnight.
+We’re also extra emotional from the hormonal changes that happen overnight.

 But for breastfeeding moms, one reason we’re especially exhausted is because we’re the only ones who can nurse the baby.